Changemakers Fellowships

 RESPONSIBILITIES

-• Help to organize and attend Changemakers Gathering on September 26-27, 2025
+Help to organize and attend the Spring Changemakers Gathering.

-• Gather and disseminate a story of youth in the Maine Environmental Changemakers Network who are passionate about environmental and climate justice work.
+Interview a youth in the Maine Environmental Changemakers Network who is passionate about environmental and climate justice work, and share their story on the Changemakers website.

-• Attend weekly meetings with MEEA’s Youth Engagement Coordinator
+Attend weekly meetings with the MEEA’s Director of Youth Engagement.

-• Outreach and tabling to raise the network's profile across the state
+Outreach and tabling to expand the Changemakers Network;

-• Participate in the hiring process of the next Fellows and the Changemakers Gathering Planning Team
+Participate in the hiring process of the next fellows and Changemakers Gathering Planning Team.

 SKILLS REQUIRED

-• Able to work in a flexible work environment (many remote Zoom meetings and some in-person meetings)
+Able to work in a flexible work environment (many remote zoom based meetings, and some in person meetings in Bangor/Augusta area and some in state travel required)

 fellowship guiding principles